-Coordinating Meeting: Either leave in Article 2B alone, or move to Article 1 for general application.
-Selected Issue:
+COORDINATING MEETING: Either leave in Article 2B alone, or move to Article 1 for general application.

 1. How should the section deal with modification of continuing terms in light of on-line practices of posting changes in terms of service?
-Reporter's Notes:

-1. This section was extensively discussed at the meeting in October.
+- 1. This section was extensively discussed at the meeting in October.
 Subsection (a) deals with a simple principle that causes confusion in on-going contracts.
 It states the unremarkable principle that contract terms, if enforceable, cover all forms of contractual performance.
-In the language of the section, they are continuing in nature and need not be repeated on each use of a system.

-2. The second sentence is a second effort in dealing with a common practice in online or other continuing service contracts where changes in service conditions occur by posting on the service from time to time.
-This language requires that the procedure be in the contract, followed, and that the circumstances be such that the procedure gives adequate notice to the other party of the change.
-What constitutes adequate notification varies depending on the circumstances.
+In the language of the section, they are continuing in nature and need not be repeated on each use of a system. - 2.
+Subsection (b) addresses a common practice in online or other continuing service contracts in which changes in service conditions occur by posting on the service from time to time.
+This language requires that the procedure be in the contract, followed, and that the circumstances be such that the procedure gives reasonable notice to the other party of the change.
+What constitutes reasonable notification varies depending on the circumstances.
 What is required here is notification.
-A procedure for the posting of changes in an accessible location of which the other party is aware is adequate.
+A procedure for the posting of changes in an accessible location of which the other party is aware is reasonable.
 In consumer contracts, a further protection involves the requirement that the consumer be allowed to withdraw from the contract (e.g., terminate it) if it disagrees with the changed terms or simply does not desire to continue in light of them.
+Withdrawal is without penalty, but the consumer must, of course, perform the contract to the date of withdrawal (e.g., pay all sums due).